Jelly-Donuts/pic2emoji/README.md

 pic2emoji-py
 ============

-A Python script for converting images (and videos!) to emojis.
+A Python script for converting images and videos to emojis.

 Getting Started
 ---------------